2020 Solution Review Problem Sets

-In order to outpace peer competitors, Army leadership is challenged to build a survivable unified end-to-end network that enables leaders to prepare, lead, and fight in high-intensity conflict with Unified Action Partners against any adversary from anywhere they choose at any time to win decisively in all domains and all environments.
+In order to outpace peer competitors, Army leadership is challenged to build a survivable, unified, end-to-end network that enables leaders to prepare, lead, and fight in high-intensity conflict with Unified Action Partners against any adversary from anywhere they choose at any time to win decisively in all domains and all environments.
 Data sharing is a critical capability that will enable the global integration of military forces to combat trans-regional, multi-domain, multi-functional threats with the highest security and speed.

 Solution Review #1: